April (girl group)

 April (Korean: 에이프릴) was a South Korean girl group formed by DSP Media.
 The group debuted on August 24, 2015, with their EP Dreaming and its title track "Dream Candy".
-The group's final lineup was composed of six members: Chaekyung, Chaewon, Naeun, Yena, Rachel and Jinsol.
+The group's final lineup was composed of six members: Chaekyung, Chaewon, Naeun, Yena, Rachel, and Jinsol.
 The group officially disbanded on January 28, 2022.

 Name

 The group name is made up of 'A' and 'pril'.
 'A' means 'the best girl group' and 'pril' means lovely girls.
 As combined, 'April' makes the meaning of 'the best, lovely girls'.
 Also known as 'Sa-wori' (사월이, April), 'Apple' (에플, pun of April) or 'Pril-e' (프릴이, pun of pril).
 After their debut, fans started calling them 'Chung-jeong-dol' (청정돌, pure idol).

 History

 2015: Debut and Somin's departure

 April's formation was first announced by DSP Media on February 9, 2015, following their previous girl groups Fin.K.L, Kara and Rainbow.
 The six-member group (Somin, Chaewon, Hyunjoo, Naeun, Yena, and Jinsol) debuted on August 24 with the EP Dreaming and the title track "Dream Candy" (Korean: 꿈사탕).

-On November 9, the group's leader, Somin, announced her departure from the group, admitting she was uncomfortable with the concept the group would pursue; she would later go on to debut in the co-ed group KARD.
+On November 9, the group's leader, Somin announced her departure from April through a handwritten letter posted on the group’s fan café.
+In the letter, she expressed gratitude to the members and fans, and explained she wanted to pursue personal growth and study things she could do better as an individual.
+DSP Media confirmed her departure and stated she would continue activities as a solo artist under the agency; she would later go on to debut in the co-ed group KARD.
 The remaining five members released the single album Boing Boing, including the title track "Muah!" and the B-side "Glass Castle" on November 25.
 It was followed by a Christmas special album titled Snowman, released on December 21.